 Small business problems (SBW P.5)

-help me write my thesis What’s the size of your disaster?
+What’s the size of your disaster?

 It’s time to take a deep breath so that we can get things into perspective.
 You’ve started your small business because you’re brilliant at X or Y, so this doesn’t mean you’ll have the knowledge or experience to get every decision right.
 But that’s ok because you’re a human, not a robot, and your clients and customers like working with actual people.

 For many of us, it’s the wrong financial decisions that impact us the most, so we kick ourselves harder when this happens.
 Whether any of these decisions happen because of well thought out but misguided intentions, or are made quickly under a time-pressured and stressful situation, now’s the time to reflect on what happens next.

 Here are some real life ‘uh-oh’ small business problems from myself and other business owners, who all survived to tell the tale…

 “I started a business without doing any research and then ended up selling to a bunch of people who don’t wanna spend a penny.
 Now proud owner of useless domain name, business cards and all sorts of other jazz I can’t reuse, ah well…”

 It’s wonderful when you get that lightbulb moment and realise what you truly want to do as your career.
 However, you also need to temper that excitement with the dull reality of research.
 You might be 100% sure there’s a gap in the market for cat ballet costumes or another coconut water brand, but you still need to do your due diligence.

 Research is great way to find out if that gap exists for a reason (no one wants it), or if it’s already heavily oversubscribed by big players that you’re unlikely to be able to compete against.
 Yes, it’s fashionable to tell people to ‘follow their passions’, but running a business where no one wants to pay for your goods or services, is a very expensive hobby.